INDAPlus20/oskhen-task-8/README.md

 `1 << (B mod 8)` gives us the correct bit to flip (In this case "make" 1), since we shift the 1 `B mod 8` times, with `B mod 8` being the index.

 Then doing `A | (1 << (B & 00000111))` forces the bit to 1.

+#### `(A >> (B & 00000111)) & 1` Explanation
+As before, B is the global "i" counter and A is the correct byte.

+First we do `B mod 8` to get the index, then shift the byte that many times right (So that the relevant bit is in the 0th position), the and it with 1 to zero out all other bits and keep the value of the relevant bit in the least significant bit.
+The result is a byte that is either 0 or 1 depending on the relevant bit's value.